 When a speaker experiences a perfect square wave, the sound distortion will be horrible.

-The sharp signal adjustments from maximum positive to the maximum negative voltage that occurs in every cycle cause an inherent speaker crackle.
+The sharp signal adjustments from maximum positive to maximum negative voltage that occurs in every cycle cause an inherent speaker crackle.

 A steep transition however occurs between the maximum and minimum voltages such that the speaker oscillates more linearly without struggling to appear in two places at the same time.